 By Christa K. Carignan, Maryland Certified Professional Horticulturist, Coordinator, University of Maryland Extension Home & Garden Information Center

 Have a plant or insect question?
 University of Maryland Extension’s experts have answers!
-Send your questions and photos to Ask an Expert.
+Send your questions and photos to Ask Extension.